Avoid Psychosomatic Coronavirus

 Thirty percent of the population believe the coronavirus was created in a lab.

 Being cooped up for prolonged periods can nurture conspiracy theories.
 Some people doubt the coronavirus exists.
 Protestors, defying stay-at-home orders are parading around the streets, waving signs, and honking horns.
 They apparently feel that the only eminent threat is remaining indoors.
 On the other extreme, citizens can become paranoid at the site of anyone breathing without a mask—even in an open space like a park or unpopulated neighborhood block.
+Relax.
+Take a deep breath.

 Wear PPE Properly